r3tr0g4m3r/openshellmenu-startbuttons/README.md

 # openshellmenu-startbuttons
-Some home made start buttons for Open Shell Menu everyone to enjoy
+Some home made start buttons for Open Shell Menu for everyone to enjoy!
 ### Open Shell Start Buttons

 **For Open-Shell Menu**